Best NBA Stats for Betting: Use These Statistics for Your Wagers

 Conversely, it’s important to look at the other side as well.
 Teams that swipe balls and generate steals are important NBA betting stats, as well.

-It’s important to note that the seven best teams in steals per play all were better than 50% against the spread.
+It’s important to note that the four best teams in steals per play during 2024-25 were all .500 or better against the spread.
 This has to be one of the most important NBA stats for betting on the league.

 6. Offensive Rebounds Per Game